Sialitech/label-siali/docs/source/guide/labeling.md

 ---

-Label and annotate your data with the open source data labeling tool, Label Studio.
+Label and annotate your data with the open source data labeling tool, Siali Label.
 After you [set up your project](setup_project.html) and [labeling interface](setup.html) and [import your data](tasks.html), you can start labeling and annotating your data.

-1. Open a project in Label Studio and optionally [filter or sort the data](manage_data.html#Filter-or-sort-project-data).
+1. Open a project in Siali Label and optionally [filter or sort the data](manage_data.html#Filter-or-sort-project-data).
 2. Click **Label All Tasks** to [start labeling](#Start-labeling).
 3. Use [keyboard shortcuts](#Use-keyboard-shortcuts-to-label-regions-faster) or your mouse to label the data and submit your annotations.
 4. Follow the project instructions for labeling and deciding whether to skip tasks.